 Personal Training Committee

 Mentor: Axel Rudzinski, RAITH

 At ETH (October 2018) for training in fabrication and contacting of devices from InAs/GaSb wafer,

 At RAITH (July/August 2019) for training in nanofabrication & experience of the private sector,

-At CNRS (June 2020) for training in ultralow temperature techniques and low noise measurements.
+At AALTO (cancelled because of the pandemic) for training in ultralow temperature techniques and low noise measurements.